Foundations of Public Administration

 “FA” indicates the student failed due to attendance.
 This grade is given to any student who disappears from the course for three or more weeks.
 See the Attendance section of this syllabus for additional information.

 Weekly assignments must be posted to the discussion board by the submission deadline.
-I do not permit attachments in the discussion board except for the group presentation.
+I do not permit attachments in the discussion board as the primary response mechanism except for the group presentation.
 Instead, text should be pasted directly into the discussion board submission to allow me and your classmates to read the material online without opening another program.
-The weekly assignments will be the primary interaction mechanism for the course.
+If you work off line, a link to the Word version of your document should also be included so I can verify formatting bcause at times there are formatting issues when you submit directly in the discussion board.
+The weekly discussion question assignments will be the primary interaction mechanism for the course.
 Instructor comments and discussion of student submissions will be provided each week.
 These assignments will assist the student in preparing for the examination, all portions of which will have been discussed in this manner.

 Submit papers in Standard English using a 12-point format, 1-inch margins, and double spacing in MS-Word format.
 Use the APA Research Style guidelines found at: http://www.troy.edu/writingcenter/resources.html

-Failure to submit assignments on time will result in point deductions of a minimum of ten points per day.
-Assignments should be posted to the appropriate discussion board area for the week by Sunday evening at 8:00 PM unless otherwise instructed. (note: Blackboard and I operate on central US time).
+Failure to submit assignments on time will result in point deductions of a minimum of ten points per day for the first two days.
+Assignments submitted later than that point will receive a zero.
+Assignments should be posted to the appropriate discussion board area for the week by Sunday evening at 8:00 PM unless otherwise instructed. (note: Canvas and I operate on US Central).

 eTROY Policies and Procedures